Whitney is an expert on piercings and tattoos, with experience in the body modification world.

 Sometimes, no matter how you care for your new surface piercing, your body may still reject it.
 Surface piercings often turn out to be temporary.
-In many cases, keeping a surface piercing for one or two years is a great feat.
+In many cases, keeping this type of piercing for one or two years is a great feat.

 When the body rejects a piercing, it basically spits it out like a splinter.
 The body finds it easier to push out the foreign object (in this case, jewelry) than it does to heal the skin around the object.